JeffersonLab/emu/README.md

 or an event recorder.
 The EMU not only handles the module - which provides the main functionality - but also all the communication channels into and out of the module.

+EMU is currently maintained by Jon Zarling in the EPSCI group (jzarling@jlab.org).
 It was written by Carl Timmer of the Data Acquisition group of the Thomas Jefferson National Accelerator Facility.

 This software runs on Linux and Mac OSX.

-You must install Java version 8 or higher if you plan to compile the ET java code and run it.
+You must install Java version 8 or higher if you plan to compile the EMU java code and run it.
 If you're using the jar file from the CODA website, Java 8 or higher is necessary since it was compiled with that version.

 ----------------------------